Skip to main content

 Root suckers taking over: the most common management problem.
 Sea buckthorn will colonize a surprisingly large area over time if suckers aren’t controlled.
 Establish a clear perimeter at planting and mow the boundary annually.

 Harvest difficulty: underestimated by most first-time growers.
 The frozen-branch method is strongly recommended.
-Cut fruiting branches in August-September when berries are fully orange, place in a freezer overnight, and strip frozen berries into a container over a tarp.
-The juice stains skin and clothing - it doesn’t wash out easily.
+Cut fruiting branches in August-September when berries are fully orange, place in a freezer overnight or until solid, and strip frozen berries into a container over a tarp.
+Work over a surface you don’t mind staining permanently.
+The juice is oil-based, deeply pigmented, and does not wash out of fabric or wash off skin easily - wear old clothes and nitrile gloves.
+Harvest early in the morning before temperatures warm and berries begin to soften.

 Harvest and use